darvyc/Heraclitus/README.md

 Heraclitus is a bounded recurrent slot-memory adapter for transformer hidden states.
 It carries a small explicit state across chunks, retrieves from that state through multi-head content attention, and writes sparse updates selected by novelty and recent usage.

-Version 3.0.0 is a clean architecture release.
-Earlier Gaussian-shadow, covariance-filter, and live/counter-flow specifications are not part of this implementation.

 ## Status

 Heraclitus is a research beta.
 Its causal, numerical, state-management, and residual-bound contracts are tested.
-Improved language-model quality is not claimed without task-level, compute-matched evaluation.

 ## Install